andaley/homesoon/project-diary.md

 - added % more / less than average rent

 TODO
+- dynamically set zoom according to number of markers
 - change color of marker when user clicks
 - compartmentalize map.js for easier legibility
 - add selenium tests